aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

             ACCOUNT_ID: 'add_your_deployment_account_id_here',
             REGION: 'us-east-2',

-            # If you use GitHub / GitHub Enterprise, this will be the organization name
-            GITHUB_REPOSITORY_OWNER_NAME: 'aws-samples',

-            # Use your forked Github repo here!
-            # Leave empty if you do not use Github
-            GITHUB_REPOSITORY_NAME: 'aws-insurancelake-infrastructure',

-            # If you use Bitbucket Cloud or any other supported Codestar provider, specify the
+            # If you use Github, Gitlab, Bitbucket Cloud or any other supported CodeConnections
-            # Codestar connection ARN
+            # provider, specify the CodeConnections ARN
-            CODESTAR_CONNECTION_ARN: '',
+            CODECONNECTIONS_ARN: '',

-            # Codestar repository owner or workspace name if using Bitbucket Cloud
+            # CodeConections repository owner or workspace name if using CodeConnections
-            CODESTAR_REPOSITORY_OWNER_NAME: '',
+            CODECONNECTIONS_REPOSITORY_OWNER_NAME: '',

-            # Leave empty if you do not use Codestar
+            # Leave empty if you do not use CodeConnections
-            CODESTAR_REPOSITORY_NAME: '',
+            CODECONNECTIONS_REPOSITORY_NAME: '',

             # Use only if your repository is already in CodecCommit, otherwise leave empty!
-            # Use your CodeCommit repo name here
             CODECOMMIT_REPOSITORY_NAME: '',

-            # Use only if you do NOT use Github or CodeCommit and need to mirror your repository
             # Name your CodeCommit mirror repo here (recommend matching your external repo)
-            # Leave empty if you use Github or your repository is in CodeCommit already
+            # Leave empty if you use CodeConnections or your repository is in CodeCommit already
-            CODECOMMIT_MIRROR_REPOSITORY_NAME: '',
+            CODECOMMIT_MIRROR_REPOSITORY_NAME: 'aws-insurancelake-infrastructure',

             # This is used in the Logical Id of CloudFormation resources.
             # We recommend Capital case for consistency, e.g. DataLakeCdkBlog